davedittrich/python_secrets/README.rst

 Usage concepts
 --------------

 There is a separate **Usage** chapter with individual command documentation.
-The remainder of this section covers higher level usage concepts necessary to best use ``python_secrets`` in your open source software project.
+The remainder of this section covers higher level usage concepts necessary to best use the ``python_secrets`` package in your open source software project.

 Directories and files